tribixbite/awesome/README.md

 *   [lamemind/mcp-server-multiverse](https://github.com/lamemind/mcp-server-multiverse) - A middleware server that enables multiple isolated instances of the same MCP servers to coexist independently with unique namespaces and configurations.
 *   [TencentEdgeOne/edgeone-pages-mcp](https://github.com/TencentEdgeOne/edgeone-pages-mcp) - An MCP service designed for deploying HTML content to EdgeOne Pages and obtaining an accessible public URL.
 *   [winfunc/opcode](https://github.com/winfunc/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
-*   [av/harbor](https://github.com/av/harbor) - One command brings a complete pre-wired LLM stack with hundreds of services to explore.
+*   [av/harbor](https://github.com/av/harbor) - Stop configuring your AI stack.
+Start using it.
+One command brings a complete pre-wired LLM stack with hundreds of services to explore.
 *   [outerbase/browsable-durable-object](https://github.com/outerbase/browsable-durable-object) - Extend Cloudflare Durable Objects to be browsable by database tools such as Outerbase Studio
 *   [mobile-next/mobile-mcp](https://github.com/mobile-next/mobile-mcp) - Model Context Protocol Server for Mobile Automation and Scraping (iOS, Android, Emulators, Simulators and Real Devices)
 *   [vercel-labs/tersa](https://github.com/vercel-labs/tersa) - Tersa is an open source canvas for building AI workflows.